bkim1/tics/README.md

 Estimates the time of solving a hash-based puzzle given certain degrees of difficulty.
 Outputs a box-plot to show the results.

+#### Homework 3

+Implements a simple distributed system for verifying hash-based puzzle solutions.
+Includes a simple server (verifier) and client (solver) where the client sends its solved puzzle to the server to get confirmation that it is a valid solution.

 ## How to Install